make-everything-simple/npm-template-typescript/README.md

 [![NPM Install Size](https://badgen.net/packagephobia/install/@make-everything-simple/npm-template-typescript)](https://packagephobia.com/result?p=@make-everything-simple%2Fnpm-template-typescript)
 [![NPM Downloads](https://badgen.net/npm/dm/@make-everything-simple/npm-template-typescript)](https://npmcharts.com/compare/@make-everything-simple/npm-template-typescript?minimal=true)

-Supports javascript developers who use npm to publish and share package quicker.
-Less time to setup utility tools to follow best-practices, more time on the core features of the package.
+Let developers who publish libraries via npm share with the team or community quicker.
+Less time to set up utility tools to follow best practices, and more time on the core features of the package

+## This package template supports us

+-   Customize configuration: eslint, prettier, jest, typescript
+-   Git hook: ensure your code is qualified with lint when committing and test when pushing from your early stage on your local machine
+-   CI jobs: trigger on each PR or Push event to ensure
+    -   Lint
+    -   Build
+    -   Test
+-   CD (publish) jobs: trigger when a new tag is pushed
+    -   Create a new release based on your commit messages like [this](https://github.com/make-everything-simple/npm-template-typescript/releases)
+    -   Publish the npm package to npmjs like [this](https://www.npmjs.com/package/@make-everything-simple/npm-template-typescript)
+    -   Create | Update the Github page like [this](https://github.com/make-everything-simple/npm-template-typescript/pkgs/npm/npm-template-typescript)

 ## Prerequisites